Tiny-alien invasion risk: More space biosecurity measures needed?

-Category: Space Hits: 0Preparing for an alien invasion of the microbial kind?
+Category: Space Hits: 8Preparing for an alien invasion of the microbial kind?
 Some scientists believe that – as humans become increasingly space-faring – we need stronger space biosecurity measures.
 Image via Pablo Stanic/ Unsplash.

 The threat of an alien invasion is generally thought of in terms of little green men, laser blasters, and towering motherships.
 But the reality might be much tinier.
 On November 18, 2021, a group of scientists called for “greater recognition of space biosecurity risks” by the space industry.
 Their statement explained: